Our 2023 Guide to the Twelve Apostles

 And just like the Penguin Parade on Phillip Island, if you stick around until dusk, you’ll be able to watch them make their way across the sand.
 Unfortunately, you can’t get up close and personal with these ones, as they’re only viewable from the lookout platforms, but it’s still a remarkable experience to witness.

 Is it worth it?
 We think so.
-A whopping 800 penguins call this part of the world home, so you can definitely make them out from up high.
+An impressive 800 penguins call this part of the world home, so you can definitely make them out from up high.
 (Your photos are most likely going to be terrible, though, as it’s pretty dark by the time the penguins decide to leave the ocean.)

 Take the Gibson Steps: They’re Totally Worth It